Fred-Lee/swift-windows/BUILD-WINDOWS.md

   (You may ignore the following messages)
     -- Could NOT find PythonInterp: Found unsuitable version "2.7.11", but required is at least "3" (found C:/Python27/python.exe)
-    *** A python 3 interpreter is required to run the spec tests.
+    *** A python 3 interpreter is required to run the spec tests. cd src cp -p libcmark.dll.a libcmark.a cp -p libcmark.dll.a libcmark.a  $WORKDIR/swift/libcmark.a

 ninja
 ```